MeanderingProgrammer/render-markdown.nvim/README.md

             ]],
         },
     },
-    -- Vim modes that will show a rendered view of the markdown file, :h mode() -- All other modes will be unaffected by this plugin render_modes = { 'n', 'c', 't' }, anti_conceal = {
+    anti_conceal = {
         -- This enables hiding any added text on the line the cursor is on enabled = true,